Annual Report 2025

 We advance this vision and mission through our Theory of Change (pictured below) that also advances the UN Sustainable Development Goals and the UN Global Biodiversity Framework.

-2025 saw brands Diptyque and doTERRA join the UEBT platform, and international processing companies such as BASF Beauty Care and Givaudan.
-Overall membership grew 13% over the year, from 190 members at the end of 2024 to 215 by the end of 2025.
+2025 saw brands Diptyque and doTERRA join the UEBT membership platform, and international processing companies such as BASF Beauty Care and Givaudan joined as well.
+Overall membership grew 13% over the year, from 190 members at the end of 2024 to 213 companies in the UEBT platform by the end of 2025.

 New UEBT members in 2025